-NOTE 12: RELATED PARTY NOTE
+NOTE 12: RELATED PARTIES

-During the normal course of business, the Fire District purchased various supplies and services from companies associated with member of the Fire Commission.
-Which approximated \$821 and \$2,517, for the years ended December 31, 2020 and 2019, respectively.
+During the normal course of business, the Fire District purchased various supplies and services from companies associated with a member of the Fire Commission.
+Which approximated \$3,261 and \$821, for the years ended December 31, 2021 and 2020, respectively.